-Horse riders must:

-- · Remain on trails - Cross watercourses only at designated crossing points on the trails - Ensure horses don't graze on vegetation in the park - Tether horses for short periods only at hitching posts or resting areas, to minimize soil erosion and compaction - Ensure that horses' coats, hooves and equipment are free of seeds before visits to avoid spreading weeds

-Please note: There are very limited watering facilities available at the site.
+- Horse riders must: - Remain on trails - Ensure horses don't graze on vegetation in the park - Ensure that horses' coats, hooves and equipment are free of seeds before visits to avoid spreading weeds - Please note: There are very limited watering facilities available at the site.
 Trail users should come prepared with a water supply for horses and must not water horses from Lake Wyaralong.
 Horses are not permitted to enter the lake.